 After suffering in the garden, Christ was betrayed by His friends, arrested without rightful cause, and put on trial before biased men who sought to see Him wrongfully accused.
 He willingly suffered a cruel death by crucifixion and offered His life to atone for our sins.

 We believe that Christ rose triumphantly from the grave and showed Himself to many, including the people in the ancient Americas (see 3 Nephi 11).
 Because He overcame death, we will all be resurrected one day.
 We look forward to the day when He will return to Earth in glory and reign over all people.
 We hope to live forever with Him, with God our eternal Father, and with our own families.

 Though many BYU speeches bear testimony of Jesus Christ, these addresses focus on His life, Atonement, and role in our lives.
 We invite all to “come and see,” to come learn more of the Savior Jesus Christ through their words (John 1:39).
 We hope that as you read, you will be able to strengthen your faith in and love for the Savior.

 Who Is Jesus Christ?

-Jesus Christ is the literal Son of God.
+Jesus Christ was miraculously born of Mary, a virgin, in Bethlehem of Judea.
+He is the literal Son of God.
+Though we are all spirit children of our Heavenly Father, Christ was the firstborn in the spirit and the Only Begotten Son in of the Father in the flesh.
 As such, He was uniquely qualified to be the Savior of mankind—a role He was called to fulfill even before earth’s creation.